MTDzi/bead_gym/README.md

 # Reward
-With all the above we should be in good shape to define the State and to run the Simulation.
+With all the above we should be in good shape to define the state and to run the simulation.
 But we also need to return the reward.
 The idea is to be able to incur cost with the Volumes and actual reward with some relation to the Beads and Bonds between them.
-E.g., for racing: the reward comes from progressing along the "centerline" defined by the sequence of "ghost Beads" and their non-interacting Bonds.
+E.g., for racing: the reward comes from progressing along the "centerline" defined by the sequence of Beads that are not part of the Environment, i.e. they don't interact with the Environment's Beads.

 # UML charts